4dn-dcic/fish_omics_format/docs/source/vol_core.rst

 Additionally, in case sub-cellular structures, cells, or extracellular structures (e.g., Tissue) are identified as part of this experiment, this table has to mandatorily include the ID of the Sub_Cellular, Cell or Extra Cellular Structure Region of Interest (ROI) each Spot/Trace is associated with.

-All other SM localization properties must be kept in the :ref:`vol_quality` as described in the instructions for this table.
+All other SM Localization properties must be kept in the :ref:`vol_quality` as described in the instructions for this table.

 Additionally, the underlying raw data can be recorded in the corresponding :ref:`undecoded` table as described in the instructions of that table.